bormaxi8080/osint-timeline/DRAFT.md

 Canvas Mind.
 A modern low-code visual programming IDE built on NodeGraphQt and qfluentwidgets, supporting drag-and-drop component orchestration, asynchronous execution, file operations, loop control, and one-click export of workflows into standalone runnable projects—enabling seamless transition from development to deployment: https://github.com/martin98-afk/CanvasMind

 EmexDE.
 IDE to develop native code iOS apps on unjailbroken iOS it self just via a certificate and a kernel virtualization layer for those apps: https://github.com/emexlab/emexDE

+Scrumboy.
+Self-hosted kanban & project management with shareable boards, voice commands, sticky-notes, multi-language and MCP support: https://github.com/markrai/scrumboy

+Kaneo.
+All you need.
+Nothing you don't.
+Open source project management that works for you, not against you: https://github.com/usekaneo/kaneo

 ----